Cloud adoption and architecture trends

 More than ever, companies need guidance in enterprise and solution architecture, strategy as well as data and cloud best practices – for example infrastructure as code (IaC).

-Serverless, SRE and low-code
+Serverless, SRE and low-code are trending

 Organizations are becoming increasingly cloud-native.
 This will inevitably be followed by a huge adoption of serverless architectures and managed cloud services.